-I provided a 20-minute summary of this research at Psychoanalysis, Culture and Society, at Middlesex University, on the $5^{th}$ June 2010.
+I provided a 20-minute summary of this research at Psychoanalysis, Culture and Society, at Middlesex University, on the 5th June 2010.

 In addition to this, I participated in the following events, all of which had a role to play in the development of the research.
-I contributed to a roundtable of Pedro Almodóvar's film Volver (part of the Association for the Psychoanalysis of Culture and Society 2007 Annual Conference - Hope for Hard Times: Anxiety, Alienation and Activism, at Rutgers University, 2nd 4th November 2007) with a short paper entitled 'Mothers, Daughters and Cryptophores'.
-With 'When Freud Visited the Acropolis', I entitled Rigorous Holes: Perspectives on Psychoanalytic Theory in Art and Performance Research, which took place at Chelsea College of Art, on the 29th and 30th May 2007.
+I contributed to a roundtable of Pedro Almodóvar's film Volver (part of the Association for the Psychoanalysis of Culture and Society 2007 Annual Conference - Hope for Hard Times: Anxiety, Alicnation and Activism, at Rutgers University, 2nd-4th November 2007) with a short paper entitled 'Mothers, Daughters and Cryptophores'.
+With 'When Freud Visited the Acropolis', I introduced a panel entitled 'Psychoanalysis in Doctoral Research', part of and event entitled Rigorous Holes: Perspectives on Psychoanalytic Theory in Art and Performance Research, which took place at Chelsea College of Art, on the 29th and 30th May 2007.
 I made a public presentation, 'That Obscure Object of Research' at the Royal Scottish Academy of Music and Drama on 24th January 2008.
 I participated in 'Practice in a PhD', a workshop for supervisors, which took place at Nottingham Trent University on 25th September 2008.
-I was interviewed in New York by the Museum at the Fashion Institute of Technology (MFIT) curator Colleen Hill as part of their Fashion Culture Special Educational Programs on the 18th February 2009; the conversation was called Perversion within Seduction.
+I was interviewed in New York by the Museum at the Fashion Institute of Technology (MFIT) curator Colleen Hill as part of their Fashion Culture Special Educational Programs on the 18th February 2009; the conversation was called Perservion within Seduction

-A NOTE ON PUBLICATIONS
+A NOTE ON PURI ICATIONS

 Early in the research, I thought I would develop a series of case studies, one of which would be Philippe Starck's infamous lemon squeezer Juicy Salif.
 Although aspects of this work remain in the thesis, I decided to leave the case studies out.
 The idea of Juicy Salif as an object of seduction, however, was developed in a paper entitled 'Juicy Salif as a Cultish Totem' and delivered at the 'Ars Longa: Establishing Value' session of the conference The Discipline of Creativity: Exploring the Paradox, organised by the Institute for Capitalising on Creativity at the Royal Scottish Academy of Music and Drama on 2nd May 2007.
-This paper was then developed into a book chapter ('Juicy Salif as a Cultish Totem', in Barbara Townley and Nic Beech (eds), Managing Creativity: Exploring the Paradox, Cambridge: Cambridge University Press, 2010).
+This paper was then developed into a book chapter ('Juicy Salif as a Cultish Totem', in Barbara Townley and Nic Beech (eds), Managing Creativity.
+Exploring the Paradox, Cambridge: Cambridge University Press, 2010).